moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Make sure report should have "Sort" type `A-Z` and "Totals of Count" shows in percentage in columns over every month in Result Manipulation.
     1. Order of result manipulation should be `1-value filter`in Result Manipulation.

 ### Slide 25: Report 2: IK - Top 20 FRT

-This is left side bottom chart in Slide 25. **USE Self Manged or SAAS in Ticket Form filter to create another report**
+This is left side bottom chart in Slide 25. **USE Self Manged or SAAS in Ticket Form filter to create another report i.e. Report 4**

 - Dataset used: Support ( SLAs )
 - Visualization type: Column